mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/advanced-provisioning/index.md

 <p class="message--note"><strong>NOTE: </strong>During the provisioning process Konvoy merges the files in the <tt>extras/provisioner</tt> directory with the default <tt>*.tf</tt> resource files.
 If a file in the <tt>extras/provisioner</tt> directory already exists in the default <tt>*.tf</tt> resource files, this custom file overrides the contents of the default <tt>*.tf</tt> resource file.</p>

+<p class="message--note"><strong>NOTE: </strong>Configuring the Terraform backend to store the Terraform state in S3 is not compatible with the <a href="../../../autoscaling">Autoscaling</a> feature.
+If you use the Terraform backend, then Autoscaling cannot be used and will result in errors if you attempt to use it.
+Because autoscaling stores the Terraform state in the cluster, you can instead use the <tt>konvoy pull</tt> command to access it after the cluster is deployed.</p>

 1. Run the `konvoy up` command.

    As the command runs, Terraform merges the resource files and produces output similar to the following: